 I chose the A500WGA-1D; gold with a black bezel insert.
 The appearance of this watch is quite striking, and has garnered positive attention even from acquaintances who prefer the likes of more expensive brands like Omega, Patek, IWC etc. on their wrists.
 The gold-toned stainless steel of the gold models certainly looks the part, and the watch sits nicely on the wrist.
 The digital screen is a good size and easy to read.
 The strap has an adjustable sliding clasp, with a gold-toned outer and regular steel coloured inside.
 It has a surprisingly nice finish for a $65 watch.

 All the usual features of a good digital watch are present including a stopwatch function, countdown timer, 5 adjustable alarms, perpetual calendar and adjustable 12/24 hour time display.
 It is labelled simply as ‘water resistant’, which means it will be splash resistant but offer no further resistant.
 Keep it away from water.

-One cool advantage of this watch over the lower tier pieces is the world time function.
-This allows you to set your own city code as one of four time zones (even little old Adelaide is on the list!), in addition to cycling through the time in London, Paris and New York.
+The world time function allows you to set your closest major city as one of four time zones (even little old Adelaide is on the list!), in addition to cycling through the time in London, Paris and New York.
 There are 48 major cities listed and there is functionality for the respective daylight savings adjustments of each time zone.
 Strap it to your wrist and feel that jet-setter vibe come over you!

 The A500 is available in 4 different colour combinations, with silver and gold base tones: